laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 * the use of specialized encoders which combine encoding with the implementation of the application transformations.

-This section describes some of the considerations that led to one such application profile for Deterministic Encoding.
+The next subsection describes some of the considerations that led to one such application profile for Deterministic Encoding.

 ## Numeric Reduction in dCBOR {#reduction}

-The dCBOR specification (originally in {{-dcbor-orig}}, with a condensed form proposed in {{-dcbor}}) describes the pervasive use of Deterministic Encoding throughout an application.
+The dCBOR specification {{-dcbor-orig}} describes the pervasive use of Deterministic Encoding throughout an application.
 It also defines a simplified application data model of numbers, where there no longer is a distinction between integers and floating point numbers at the application data